DrizzlyBear/hackmud_wiki/index.markdown

 The first script you should run is teach_si_x80d.each_other.
 It is an official script that will lead to your first tier 1 NPCs.

-Also check out the scripting refrence.
+Also check out the scripting reference.